edouardlp/Mask-RCNN-CoreML/README.md

 ## Installation

 1. Download the pre-trained model files from the [releases page](https://github.com/edouardlp/Mask-RCNN-CoreML/releases). (instructions for conversion coming soon)
+2. Make sure you downloaded the code associated with the tagged release
-2. Drag the three files into your Xcode project (anchors.bin, MaskRCNN.mlmodel, Mask.mlmodel)
+3. Drag the four files into your Xcode project (anchors.bin, MaskRCNN.mlmodel, Mask.mlmodel, Classifier.mlmodel)
-3. Import all of the Swift files in the Library/ directory
+4. Import all of the Swift files in the Library/ directory

 ## Usage